KYO Butsugu (Buddhist Implements)

-It is conceivable that the various pieces of paraphernalia associated with Buddhism were first produced in Kyoto around the 8th century, when the monks Saichou and Kukai were exerting their influence on Heian Buddhism.
+Buddhist prayer implements were likely first produced in Kyoto around the 8th century, when the monks Saichou and Kukai were exerting their influence over Heian Buddhism.

-Nevertheless, it was not until the beginning of the 11th century that work on this assortment of items began in earnest.
-This was when, Sadatomo, a sculptor of Buddhist images set up the Bussho workshop close to Hichijo in Kyoto and gathered around him specialists to make the various items required, that the craft was truly established.
+However, it was not until the beginning of the 11th century, when the Buddhist sculptor Sadatomo set up the Bussho workshop and gathered specialists to make the various items required, that the craft was truly established.

-It is little wonder that this craft developed in such an environment as Kyoto, which is home to the headquarters of some one hundred or so different sects and nearly 3,000 temples as well as countless national treasures and cultural assets.
-This work is nothing less than a crystallization of the skill and spirit bringing together under one banner a wide variety of different skills and techniques wielded by masters in each field.
-The design of the many items made differs for each sect, as do the way in which things are used.
-All must be accommodated in the making of wooden and metal items, carved wooden representation of Buddha and other Buddhist images.
+It is little wonder that this craft developed in Kyoto, which is the headquarters for around 100 different sects and home to nearly 3,000 temples as well as countless national treasures and cultural assets.
+This work is the manifestation of the skill and spirit of masters in a variety of fields.
+Designs differ according to the sect and the intended use, and include wooden and metal items, carved sculptures of the Buddha and other Buddhist images.

 How to make